Zed-chi/Zed-chi/README.md

 ### Hi there 👋

-- 🌱 learning APIs in Py, some Highload stuff, DBs
+- 🌱 learning APIs in Py
 - 👯 looking for collaborations

 <!--